 Vecima sells OEM products directly to OEM customers and to parties with whom Vecima has strategic relationships.
 Vecima expects to continue these relationships.
 Accordingly, Vecima's success is dependent in large part on the ability to continue existing relationships.
 Vecima uses distributors to sell products in markets where Vecima has no physical presence or where local conditions or language make it difficult to market directly to customers.
-As a result, Vecima's success is dependent in part on our ability to continue existing relationships and to develop new relationships with distributors.
+As a result, Vecima's success is dependent in part on our ability to continue existing relationships with distributors.

-A material loss of any strategic partner or OEM customer, either because of competitive products offered by other companies or products developed internally by Vecima's OEM customers and strategic partners, or our inability to penetrate our respective market segments, could have a material adverse effect on Vecima's business, financial condition and results of operations.
-There can be no assurance that Vecima can continue to attract strategic partners and any inability to do so could materially adversely affect our business, financial condition and results of operations.
+A material loss of any strategic partner or OEM customer, either because of competitive products offered by other companies or products developed internally by Vecima's OEM customers and strategic partners, or our inability to penetrate our respective market segments, could have a material adverse effect on Vecima's business, financial condition, and results of operations.
+There can be no assurance that Vecima can continue to attract strategic partners and any inability to do so could materially adversely affect our business, financial condition, and results of operations.
+In addition, Vecima's ability to sell products through distributors may be materially and adversely impacted by any failure of distributors to properly manage their businesses or to comply with our policies and procedures, as well as applicable laws.
 While Vecima plans to continue with our distribution channels, there can be no assurance that maintaining these channels will be successful against the more extensive and well-funded sales and marketing operations of many of our current or potential competitors.